mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 ### Choosing license

 Intune as a part of M365 is added licensing bundles to deliver all products that are necessary to manage organization.
-List of licences bundles that contain Intune User License.
+List of licences bundles that contain Intune (Endpoint Manager) User License.

 * Microsoft 365 Bussines Premium
 * Microsoft 365 E3 and E5